dd86k/blake2-d/README.md

 // Key can be between 1 to 32 bytes for BLAKE2s256
 // and 1 to 64 bytes for BLAKE2b512.
-auto secret = hexString!(
+// Though recommended key sizes are their respective maximum sizes. auto secret = hexString!(
     "000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f")
     .representation;